 In 2016, with support from Conservancy donors, 400-acre Ackerson Meadow became part of Yosemite National Park.
 The extensive meadow system, which was previously used for logging and cattle grazing, supports numerous rare plant and animal species, including monkeyflowers, willow flycatchers and western pond turtles.

-Your gifts supported essential research to ensure that natural processes and wild species can flourish in a newly protected habitat.
+Your gifts helped build momentum for a landmark effort to ensure the natural processes and wild species can flourish in a newly protected habitat.

 Completed in partnership with Yosemite National Park, Stanislaus National Forest and American Rivers.

 Ackerson Meadow is a sensitive habitat.
 To ensure the recovery and long-term vitality of this critical wetland ecosystem, the park needs your help to limit additional human impacts on the meadow during and after the restoration.
 Help this new Yosemite treasure thrive by observing the wetland and its wildlife from a distance, and not treading on vegetation.